What is Financial Well-being and Why is it Important?

 With Money Coaching, and effective financial planning, you have the opportunity to change your relationship with money.
 To remove the burden of stress and anxiety, uncover what inspires you, what you dream about, and what makes you feel alive.
 With a financial plan in place, you can reach your goals in life faster, becoming more of who you really want to be.

-The Connection Between Finances and Overall Well-being
+Understanding the Numbers: The Connection Between Finances and Overall Health and Well-being

+Financial issues can greatly impact an individual's well-being.
 In a 2019 study, Capital One found that stress dominated the financial mindspace of Americans with 77% of respondents reporting that they feel anxious about their financial situation and 58% reporting that finances control their lives.
 The study found that, under the effects of stress, people are worse at saving and budgeting, feel less in control, are more impulsive in how they spend their paycheck and are less likely to agree that success comes to those who work hard – making a clear connection between financial health and overall health.

 Interestingly though, even during a seemingly stressful time, about 43% of Americans picked up a new financial habit as a result of the uncertainty of COVID-19, and 94% plan to continue that habit in 2021.
 The most popular include setting a budget, cutting spending, starting to save, tracking credit scores more closely and learning about investing.